BretFisher/docker-build-workflow/README.md

 1. Easier to start with than hand-building all the Docker Actions into a single workflow.
 2. Provides inline docs based on real-world usage of this workflow.
 3. Gives you inputs so you can reuse this workflow across many repositories and only needing the full workflow stored in a central repository.
+4. New in 2023: Adds [SBOM and Provenance](https://docs.docker.com/build/attestations/) metadata to your images.
+5. New in 2023: [Example template](./templates/call-docker-build-promote.yaml) to use the reusable workflow twice, in a "image promotion" style of dual registries (one for devs and PRs, one for production after PR merges)

 ## Steps to adopt this workflow